hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 1031

-Then they killed the she-camel and defied their Lord’s command, and said, “Bring us what you threaten us, if you are indeed one of the messengers.”
+Then they killed the she-camel and defied their Lord’s command, and said, “Bring us what you are threatening us, if you are indeed one of the messengers.”

 # 1032